This product has changed from 1kg to 200g.

 This is the filet of the shoulder also known as the eye of shoulder.
 A totally underrated cut - a cut that deserves more attention for the tenderness and flavor it provides.
 Shoulder filets are boneless, extremely versatile, surprisingly tender and come with rich marbling.
 Cooked right these will give you and your guests a gorgeous and memorable lamb experience.
-You get 4 small filet pieces, each around 250g (8.8oz) giving you a total of 1kg (2.2lbs).
+You get 1 filet of 200g (7 oz.).
 Due to the marbling, the meat turns very tender.
 You can use this cut for stews and cook low and slow - they will melt in your mouth.
 In fact, these filet cuts are so tender you can prepare them as oven roasts or even as steaks - check out the way we have prepared them in the images.
 By the way, these are so great they even excel on the grill.
 Highly recommended.
 See the video and images below.

 New Zealand lamb is internationally known for its superior quality and taste.
 Our New Zealand lamb takes it one step further: All year free-range open pasture-raised, grass-fed lambs.
 Free of growth-promoting hormones and subtherapeutic use of antibiotics.
 This is the finest lamb available.
 If you have never tried lamb or had a bad experience with lamb in the past we urge you to give New Zealand premium quality lamb a try.
 However, lamb shoulder is probably not what you want to begin with if you are new to lamb.
 Our lamb comes from family-owned and operated farms and ranches in New Zealand only.
 Ethical raising has always been the cultural tradition in New Zealand.

 |Contents||1 Pack (1 filet per pack)|

 |Weight||200g (7 oz.)|